Scotch Plains, New Jersey: Local government

 Scotch Plains is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager form of New Jersey municipal government.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and the four-member Township Council.
 Council members are elected at-large in partisan elections to serve four-year terms of office on a staggered basis in even-numbered years, with the Mayor and one of the council members elected in years divisible by four and the three other council seats coming up for election two years later.
 The Mayor and the Councilmembers are the only elected officials in the township government.
 The Mayor and Council then appoint a Township Manager, who serves as the chief executive officer of the Township, with the authority to appoint most subordinate personnel.

-As of 2025, the mayor of Scotch Plains is Democrat Joshua G. Losardo, whose term of office expires on December 31, 2024.
-Members of the Township Council are Deputy Mayor Elizabeth Stamler (D, 2022), Matthew S. Adams (D, 2022; elected to serve an unexpired term), Roshan "Roc" White (D, 2022) and Ellen Zimmerman (D, 2024).
+As of 2025, the mayor of Scotch Plains is Democrat Joshua G. Losardo, whose term of office expires in 2028.
+Members of the Township Council are Deputy Mayor Ellen Zimmerman (D, 2028), Matthew S. Adams (D, 2026), Elizabeth Stamler (D, 2026), and Roshan "Roc" White (D, 2026).

 In January 2021, the Township Council chose Suman Dahiya-Shah from a list of three candidates nominated by the Democratic municipal committee to fill the council seat expiring in December 2022 that had been held by Joshua Losardo until he stepped down to take office as mayor.
 In April 2021, Matthew Adams was selected to fill Dahiya-Shah's seat, after she stepped down from office in March, citing "personal reasons".
 Adams served on an interim basis until the November 2021 general election, when he was elected to serve the balance of the term of office.

-The Chief of Police is Ted Conley.
+The Chief of Police is Jeffrey Briel.
+The Deputy Police Chief is Al Sellinger.

 Federal, state and county representation

 Scotch Plains is split between the 7th and 12th Congressional Districts and is part of New Jersey's 22nd state legislative district.

 Prior to the 2010 Census, all of Scotch Plains had been part of the 7th Congressional District, a change made by the New Jersey Redistricting Commission that took effect in January 2013, based on the results of the November 2012 general elections.
 The redistricting plan that went into effect in 2013 put 1,091 residents from the extreme northernmost portion of the township into the 7th District, with the remaining 22,419 put into the 12th District.